kmohan0910/github-repository-search/README.md

 # GitHub Repo Search

-This Project aims to implement Github Respository search Functionality using github Search API.
+This project aims to implement Github Respository search Functionality using github Search API.
-Each Search result involves Repository Name , Description and Language In Addition to that search Result can be sorted based on User filter
+Each search result involves Repository Name , Description and Language In addition to that search Result can be sorted based on User Filter.

-Please Run the following commands to try it out :
+Please run the following commands to try it out :

+Install all the dependencies to run the Project.<br>
+<i><b>npm i</b></i> <br>
-npm i -> installs all the dependencies to run the Project. once installed you can start the local version by the following command npm start
+once installed you can start the local version by the following command <br>
+<i><b>npm start</b></i>